 Tonga: Feleti Sevele is confirmed as prime minister.

 Brazil: Waldir Pires is named defense minister to replace José Alencar (who remains vice president).
-Luís Abílio de Souza Neto takes office as governor of Alagoas, Maria de Lourdes Abadia as governor of the Distrito Federal, Alcides Rodrigues Filho as governor of Goiás, José Mendonça Bezerra Filho as governor of Pernambuco, and Cláudio Lembo as governor of São Paulo.
+Luís Abílio de Sousa Neto takes office as governor of Alagoas, Maria de Lourdes Abadia as governor of the Distrito Federal, Alcides Rodrigues Filho as governor of Goiás, José Mendonça Bezerra Filho as governor of Pernambuco, and Cláudio Lembo as governor of São Paulo.

 Papua New Guinea: The governor of Enga, Peter Ipatas, is suspended and hands the reins to his deputy Peter Iggy.